aitorrod92/Antiguos/File manager (2019)/README.md

 # File manager

---- Work in progress ---

-Java app to rename and delete multiple files depending on their name and/or size.
+Java app with Swing GUI to rename and delete multiple files depending on their name and/or size.
+Incomplete, pointless and with spaggheti code as side.